 Though avocados might as well be the official state fruit (is there such a thing?), the reality is that only 1% of the state has the ideal conditions–sea breezes, sunshine, rich soil–that’s suitable for growing them.

 Dip your toe into the world of avocados, and you’ll quickly notice that there are many avocado types in California.
 There are hundreds of avocado varieties out there, but just a handful are grown commercially in the Golden State.
 Namely, the Bacon, Fuerte, Gem, Gwen, Haas, Pinkerton, Reed, and Zutano.

 But the star of the show is the Haas variety.
-Not only is it the most popular avocado, but also all Haas avocados can be traced back about 100 years to one tree in La Habra Heights, California.
+It is the most popular avocado, but all Haas avocados can be traced back about 100 years to one tree in La Habra Heights, California.

 Haas avocados have pebbly skin that turns dark green when ripe, and they’re also super versatile for all sorts of recipes.